 An Organic Domain report gives you a list of the keywords bringing the most organic search engine traffic to a website.

-An Adwords Domain report gives you a list of the top keywords bringing traffic to a website from Google Adwords Ads.
-If you’re using the Bing database, the list will contain the top keywords bringing traffic to a site from Bing Ads.
+A Google Ads Domain report gives you a list of the top keywords bringing traffic to a website from Google Ads.

 This is an easy way to pull your competition’s top performing keywords into your PPC campaign if you want to target some of the terms that bring them organic traffic or go after the paid keywords that are bringing their site traffic.